 Whenever I teach or present information about social media, I always share my memories of Facebook in its early days.
-I joined in 2006, as and when access was by invitation only.
+I joined in 2006, when access was by invitation only.
 I was a senior in high school in my first class of the day – Computer Science – and my classmates and I were invited by someone from another high school who had gotten an invite from someone in college and shared the love.
 We thought we were so cool LOL.

 I loved being able to see what was going on with friends who had gone to other schools.
 By the time I enrolled as a freshman at Jackson State, Facebook had started to become a regular social practice for us.
 Friending parents, teachers, church members and any “grown ups” was unheard of and we took bulky digital cameras to the club on college night just to take photos to upload in an album.